kbhokray/aadhaar/README.md

+I have cleaned up the code a little bit and added some beginner-friendly information about the authentication used in the Auth service in the authv2.5 branch

 # Aadhaar

 Nodejs code for Aadhaar OTP 1.5, 1.6 and Aadhaar Auth 1.6, 2.0 APIs.
 All test certificates are included, so, it just works :).
 A part of the project depends on open-ssl.
 Make sure you have that.
 Feel free to fork / create PRs.
 I'll keep updating if it is useful